bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-Let\'s quickly go through the functions of JavaScript tools.
+Let&apos;s quickly go through the functions of JavaScript tools.
 Using these build tools, your JavaScript and dependencies are prepared for use in a browser.
 Some of the functions include transformation, bundling, minification, and serving.